 - Elimination of waste through your kidneys and intestines

-Your metabolism also affects energy expenditure and calorie burning.
+It also affects energy expenditure and calorie burning.
 That’s why you should consider your metabolism if you fail to lose weight despite following strict diets.

-The symptoms of a slow metabolism
+The characteristics of slow metabolism

 People with a slow metabolism may show the following symptoms: